phreda4/r3/doc/r3forth_programming_guide2.md

 ```

 ### Variable Usage Philosophy
-Variables can help solve complex algorithms initially, but the goal is to find stack-based solutions that avoid them:
+Variables can help solve complex algorithms initially, but the goal is to find stack-based solutions that avoid them.
+Variables pollute the execution model and should be temporary stepping stones:

 ```forth
 | Initial solution with variables: